pixelcort/AsyncDependencyManager/README.txt

        In your functions, assign this as the callback function to your async operation. this is assigned to an internal task management callback that will call more tasks.

+       When your dependent tasks get called, the first argument will be an object where the keys are the prerequisite task names and the values are the arguments that were provided to the internal task management callbacks.

 Usage Example:
 new AsyncDependencyManager(